Christmas Concert 2017: Bach's Orchestral Suite No 4 in D Major, and Bach's Christmas Oratorio

 Sri Lankan born, and now British citizen, Dhilan Gnanadurai, again brought his darkly passionate bass voice to the dramas of Calvary.

 Contralto Catherine Denley’s singing had a loving quality, if a little underpowered; and there were some soaring-rafter moments from Soprano Siona Stockel.

 Mature and mellow, the orchestra, led by Miles Golding, was a bedrock of excellence.
 Special mentions for the oboe, cor anglais and bassoon playing of Emma Penfold, Kim Haan and Mark Sharp.

-A review of our concert of Handel's Messiah was featured in the Diss Express on Sunday 20 December 2015
+Featured in the Diss Express on Sunday 20 December 2015

 Reassurance and praise were the keynotes of this concert conducted by Christopher Bracewell.

 Well-known choruses like And the Glory of the Lord and For Unto Us A Child is Born came across like warm, benign breezes.